-Separation algebra instances can also be instantiated as IDF algebras, by defining stable to be true for all states, and stabilize to be the identity function on $\Sigma$ .
-For example, $\Sigma{SL}$ (defined above) can be instantiated as an IDF algebra with these definitions of stable and stabilize, and with $|\|$ mapping every state to the unit state (where all permissions are 0, and the domain of the heap is empty).
-Moreover, like separation algebras [Dockins et al. 2009; Jung et al. 2015], IDF algebras support standard constructions like the agreement algebra (where only $\omega = \omega \oplus \omega$ holds), and can be constructed by combining smaller algebras, via combinators such as product and sum types (where both types must be IDF algebras), function types (where only the codomain must be an IDF algebra), etc.
+Separation algebra instances can also be instantiated as IDF algebras, by defining stable to be true for all states, and stabilize to be the identity function on Σ .
+For example, Σ{SL} (defined above) can be instantiated as an IDF algebra with these definitions of stable and stabilize, and with $|{-}|$ mapping every state to the unit state (where all permissions are 0, and the domain of the heap is empty).
+Moreover, like separation algebras [19, 29], IDF algebras support standard constructions like the agreement algebra (where only $\omega = \omega \oplus \omega$ holds), and can be constructed by combining smaller algebras, via combinators such as product and sum types (where both types must be IDF algebras), function types (where only the codomain must be an IDF algebra), etc.

 State model for CoreIVL.
-Our CoreIVL framework can be instantiated for any IDF algebra.
+Our CoreIVL framework can be instantiated for any IDF algebra with set Σ_0 .
 We obtain the state model by extending this IDF algebra with a store of local variables, i.e., a partial mapping from variables in Var to values in Val.
-Concretely, given an IDF algebra with carrier set $\Sigma$ , we define the state model for CoreIVL as the product algebra $\Sigma{IVL} \triangleq ((Var \rightarrow Val) \times \Sigma)$ , where the store $Var \rightarrow Val$ is instantiated to the agreement algebra, i.e., addition on stores is defined for identical stores (as the identity).
+Concretely, we define our state model as the product algebra for $\Sigma \triangleq ((Var \rightarrow Val) \times \Sigma_0)$, where the store $Var \rightarrow Val$ is instantiated to the agreement algebra, i.e., addition on stores is defined for identical stores (as the identity).
 Using the agreement algebra for the store ensures that inhale and exhale have no effect on local variables.